Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Your tone of voice implies that you do know.

-PLECK: Definitely know.
+PLECK: You definitely know.

-WINK: Hey Sammo?
+WINK: What?
+Hey Sammo.

-SAMMO: Yeah
+SAMMO: Yeah.

 SAMMO: Okay.

-WINK: Look me in the eye [Something horrible happens]
+WINK: Look me in the eye.
+Eegghh!

-C-53: This is terrible.
+C-53: This is terrible to—.

 PLECK: That looks very painful.